ecchol/Oracle/ECC/query/poweruserpersonalization/poweruserpersonalization.md

-5. Enable Personalization Mode by clicking on the "i" icon (on the top left of the page, beside the share icon) and then click on "Personalize" button.
+5. Enable Personalization Mode by clicking on the "i" icon (on the top left of the page, beside the share icon) and then click on "Personalize dashboard" button.

    ![Enable Personalization Mode](../images/sup3.png "Enable Personalization Mode")
    ![Enable Personalization Mode](../images/sup4.png "Enable Personalization Mode")